Vlados-XiMiK/Plan-My-Day-UI/README.md

 ## License

-This project is proprietary and all rights are reserved.
-You may not use, modify, or distribute this code without explicit permission from the author, Vladyslav Tymoshchuk.
-Please contact me for any inquiries.
+This project is licensed under the MIT License.
+See the \`LICENSE\` file for details.
 `